This post is intended to provide more details on how zmNinja engages (or not) with data that may be personal to you.

 ~/Library/Application Support/zmNinjaDesktopfor OSX

 - The push-plugin library that zmNinja uses for push notifications in turn uses the Firebase library that seems to collect advertising IDs, for the Android platform. zmNinja itself doesn’t use it for any purpose.
 Staring release 1.3.027 and beyond this will be disabled.
+Updated: Starting 1.6 of zmNinja, I now use an alternate plugin (firebasex) and zmNinja configures it with the following flags disabled:

 - zmNinja, by itself, DOES NOT collect any other analytics/telemetry information, trend information or usage information for its own purpose.

 - None of this information is transmitted to any 3rd party server — any and all user profile data lies strictly inside the app database and is only transmitted to the ZoneMinder server of your choice.
 That being said, if you are using zmNinja on mobile devices, any information collected by Google and Apple may be sent to their respective servers.
 Please see privacy policies of Google and Android below.
+Note however, if you are using my open source Event Server for push notification, some elements of information are sent out to an intermediary server which is necessary to make push work.
+Please read section on Push Notifications below.

 - zmNinja DOES NOT use any embedded advertising SDKs (please see firebase library note above).